What tools are needed to build a boat?

 My current drill is a DEWALT DC970K-2 18-Volt Compact Drill/Driver Kit

 You will need a good screw driver matching the size screw your project requires, Quality pays off in screwdrivers.
 If no size is shown then I usually go for a number 8 Robertson screw (square hole) a Red Robertson, they are colour coded.
-The square head is infinitely easier to use than the star shaped phillip head.
+The square head is infinitely easier to use than the star shaped phillips head.
 It's also really fast to have a few screw tips to use in the drill.

 You will need a clawed HAMMER.